Nexis-Network/homepage/content/docs/reference/cli-branches.md

 ### rename

-This subcommand allows you to update a branch in a Exzo Network project.
+This subcommand allows you to update a branch in a Nexis Network project.

 #### Usage